-EE/Ae 157 ab.
+EE/Ge 157 abc.
 Introduction to the Physics of Remote Sensing.
-9 units (3-0-6); first, second terms.
-Prerequisite: Pb 2 or equivalent.
-An overview of the physics behind space remote sensing instruments.
-Topics include the interaction of electromagnetic waves with natural surfaces, including scattering of microwaves, microwave and thermal emission from atmospheres and surfaces, and spectral reflection from natural surfaces and atmospheres in the near-infrared and visible regions of the spectrum.
-The class also discusses the design of modern space sensors and associated technology, including sensor design, new observation techniques, ongoing developments, and data interpretation.
-Examples of applications and instrumentation in geology, planetology, oceanography, astronomy, and atmospheric research.
-Instructor: van Zyl.
+9 units (3-0-6); first, second, third terms.
+Prerequisite: Ph 2 or equivalent.
+Introduction to the interaction of electromagnetic waves with natural surfaces and atmospheres.
+Scattering of microwaves by surfaces and volume scatterers.
+Microwave and thermal emission from atmospheres and surfaces.
+Spectral reflection of natural surfaces and atmospheres in the near-infrared and visible regions of the spectrum.
+Review of modern spaceborne sensors and associated technology and data analysis.
+Emphasis on sensor design, new techniques, ongoing developments, and data interpretation.
+Examples of applications in geology, planetology, oceanography, astronomy, and atmospheric research.
+Part c will emphasize retrieval of atmospheric profiles, with applications to data sets obtained from missions such as MLS, AIRS, TES, and MISR.
+Instructor: Van Zyl.
+Part c not offered 2007-08.